-If you are undocumented and want to apply, print a Spanish application from the website https://paidleave.wa.gov/es/apply-now/ (the application download button is found near the bottom of the website), or applications in 14 other languages are available at the very bottom of the page.
+If you are undocumented and want to apply, print a Spanish application from the website https://paidleave.wa.gov/es/apply-now/ (look for the button about one-third of the way down the page that says “Descargar la solicitude n español”), or applications in 14 other languages are available at the very bottom of the page.
 If you can’t print or you need an application in any other language, call 833-717-2273 for an application to be mailed to you.
 If you do not have a valid social security number, do NOT put a social security number or ITIN on the application.
 Once your application has been sent in, someone at the paid leave program will contact you to make sure they have the information they need to calculate your hours worked.

 If you have called the number above and cannot get through to someone, or you have a problem getting or submitting an application, call the ombudsperson’s office at 844-395-6697.